Why are you shanking the ball?

 The shank is possibly the ugliest shot in the world.
 It’s embarrassing, it’ll leave you in a bad position for the next shot and can really cast a grey cloud over the rest of your round.
 It can even cause many golfers to pack in the game but it doesn’t have to be like this.

-What exactly is shanking?
+What exactly is shanking in golf?

 Simply put, a shank is a shot hit out of the hosel of the golf club.
 If your target line is straight, a shank sends your ball massively to the right or left.
 The reason the ball goes off target is because the golf club head doesn’t impact hit the centre of the club (the sweet spot).
 Everyone hates shanking the ball but solving it may be easier than you think.